 I finished Season 9 in Diamond 4, with 300+ Ekko Games, 60% Winrate usually runnning this Build.

 What does this Guide feature?

-> The modern Gunblade Build
+> A modern and different Gunblade Build

-> Basic Mechanics
+> Basic Mechanics and

 > Frequent Updates on every Patch